Natural science: Newton and the Scientific Revolution (1600–1800)

 In the 18th century and 19th century, scientists including Charles-Augustin de Coulomb, Alessandro Volta, and Michael Faraday built upon Newtonian mechanics by exploring electromagnetism, or the interplay of forces with positive and negative charges on electrically charged particles.
 Faraday proposed that forces in nature operated in "fields" that filled space.
 The idea of fields contrasted with the Newtonian construct of gravitation as simply "action at a distance", or the attraction of objects with nothing in the space between them to intervene.
 James Clerk Maxwell in the 19th century unified these discoveries in a coherent theory of electrodynamics.
-Using mathematical equations and experimentation, Maxwell discovered that space was filled with charged particles that could act upon themselves and each other and that they were a medium for the transmission of charged waves.
+Using mathematical equations and experimentation, Maxwell discovered that space was filled with charged particles that could act upon each other and were a medium for transmitting charged waves.

-Significant advances in chemistry also took place during the scientific revolution.
+Significant advances in chemistry also took place during the Scientific Revolution.
 Antoine Lavoisier, a French chemist, refuted the phlogiston theory, which posited that things burned by releasing "phlogiston" into the air.
 Joseph Priestley had discovered oxygen in the 18th century, but Lavoisier discovered that combustion was the result of oxidation.
 He also constructed a table of 33 elements and invented modern chemical nomenclature.
 Formal biological science remained in its infancy in the 18th century, when the focus lay upon the classification and categorization of natural life.
 This growth in natural history was led by Carl Linnaeus, whose 1735 taxonomy of the natural world is still in use.
-Linnaeus in the 1750s introduced scientific names for all his species.
+Linnaeus, in the 1750s, introduced scientific names for all his species.